SEND (Special Educational Needs and Disabilities) - Supporting every child in our school

 SENDCo - Mrs Deborah Jackson - email@example.com

-An ISP is drawn up by the class teacher to help the parent and the school identify the child's needs and to target areas of particular difficulty.
+Where additional support is required, an Individual Support Plan (ISP) is drawn up by the class teacher to help the parent and the school identify the child's needs and to target areas of particular difficulty.
 It should show the steps that are to be taken to support the child's learning and set a date for reviewing progress.

 The ISP should give details of:

-Emotional Literacy Support Assistants (ELSAs) are trained to plan and deliver programmes of support to children in their school who are experiencing temporary or longer term additional emotional needs.
+Our school is lucky to have Emotional Literacy Support Assistants (ELSAs) are trained to plan and deliver programmes of support to children in their school who are experiencing temporary or longer term additional emotional needs.
 The majority of ELSA work is expected to be delivered on an individual basis, but sometimes small group work will be appropriate, especially in the areas of social and friendship skills.